electron/i18n/content/current/pt-BR/docs/breaking-changes.md

 ### Removido: `webFrame.setLayoutZoomLevelLimits()`

 Chromium has removed support for changing the layout zoom level limits, and it is beyond Electron's capacity to maintain it.
-A função foi descontinuada no Electron 8.x, e foi removida no Electron 9.x.
-O limite do nível de zoom do layout agora são fixos no mínimo 0.
-5 e um máximo de 5.0, conforme definido [aqui](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).
+The function was deprecated in Electron 8.x, and has been removed in Electron 9.x.
+The layout zoom level limits are now fixed at a minimum of 0.25 and a maximum of 5.0, as defined [here](https://chromium.googlesource.com/chromium/src/+/938b37a6d2886bf8335fc7db792f1eb46c65b2ae/third_party/blink/common/page/page_zoom.cc#11).

 ### Comportamento alterado: Enviar objetos não-JS sobre o IPC agora lança uma exceção